ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-work-with-vat.md

 If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT automatically on sales and purchase documents.
 For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).

 There are, however, some VAT-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

+> [!TIP]
+> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate VAT registration numbers and other company information when you create or update documents.
+For more information, see [Validate VAT Registration Numbers](finance-how-validate-vat-registration-number.md).

 ## Calculating and Displaying VAT Amounts in Sales and Purchase Documents
 You can calculate and display VAT amounts in sales and purchase documents differently, depending on the type of customer or vendor that you are dealing with.
 You can also override the calculated VAT amount to match the VAT amount calculated by your vendor on a given transaction.